-The Green Chemistry Centre of Excellence at the University of York is a world leading research centre, led by Professor James Clark, which aims to promote the development and implementation of green and sustainable chemistry and related technologies into new products and processes.
+The Green Chemistry Centre of Excellence (GCCE) at the University of York is a world leading research centre, led by Professor James Clark, which aims to promote the development and implementation of green and sustainable chemistry and related technologies into new products and processes.
 The GCCE provides high quality education and training programmes and develop strategic research partnerships with global corporations and world-leading universities.
 The Group is made up of over 70 academic, research, technical and administrative support staff, postdoctoral and postgraduate researchers along with visiting scientists from industry and overseas universities.

 In the latest phase of development, the Green Chemistry Centre has been re-housed in a new building on the Department of Chemistry site.
 The new Centre will include larger, state-of-the-art laboratories and a new bespoke Industrial Engagement Facility, part-funded by the ERDF, with a capacity of over 100 personnel.